Lady Rose Weigall

-Lady Rose Sophia Mary Weigall, née Fane (5 September 1834 – 14 February 1921) was a British philanthropist and the biographer of Princess Charlotte of Wales.
+Lady Rose Sophia Mary Weigall (née Fane; 5 September 1834 – 14 February 1921) was a British philanthropist and the biographer of Princess Charlotte of Wales.

 Life

-Weigall was born in London.
-Her parents were Priscilla Anne Fane (born Wellesley-Pole) and John Fane.
-They were Lord and Lady Burghersh and she was the last of their nine children.
+Weigall was born in London, the youngest of nine children of John Fane, Lord Burghersh (who became Earl of Westmorland in 1841) and Priscilla Anne Pole-Wellesley.
 Her mother's uncle was the Duke of Wellington.
-In 1841 she moved to Berlin where her father was a minister and she and her family were there until 1851 when they moved to Vienna where her father was the British ambassador during the Crimean war.
-In Vienna she wrote to Princess Luise of Prussia, continuing a friendship that was to be a lifelong correspondence between them.
+In 1841, Lady Rose moved to Berlin where her father was a minister.
+At the end of that same year, he became Earl of Westmorland upon the death of his father, and she was styled Lady Rose.
+She and her family were there until 1851 when they moved to Vienna where her father was the British ambassador during the Crimean War.
+In Vienna, she wrote to Princess Louise of Prussia, continuing a friendship that was to be a lifelong correspondence between them.
 She also continued her education with German and Swiss tutors.